robo-barbie/chat_program/README.md

 # Basic Usage
-You can start from this repo to build your project, or just copy over the `chat_program.rpy` script + choices screen code from screens.rpy + stuff in the `images` folder to get started.
+You can start from this repo to build your project, or just copy over the `chat_program.rpy` script + choice screen code from screens.rpy + stuff in the `images` folder to get started.
 If you copy those three things over, it should still all work fine (there just might be some small formatting you'll have to do bc I forgot what I did in the screens section).

 Please note that the examples we have below do not tie out to the demo in there!
 The demo is based on other characters / channel names, but the basics are the same.